Developing a Dual-Stage Vision Transformer Model for Lung Disease Classification: Results

 \subsection{Model Performance}

 In order to measure the performance of the model, a few different metrics were calculated.
-The first metric used to assess the model's performance on the dataset is an accuracy metric.
-The model's accuracy is visualized in the confusion matrix as shown in Figure \ref{fig: Figure 4}.
-As Figure \ref{fig: Figure 4} shows, the model achieved an accuracy of 92.06\%.
-The accuracy metric shows that the model learned important features which are relevant for making predictions on patient's X-ray scans, and potentially with more fine-tuning and training the neural network would be able to make better predictions. \FloatBarrier
+The first metric used to assess the model's performance on the dataset is a label-level accuracy metric.
+The model achieved an accuracy of 92.06\% on the label-level; however, the accuracy is skewed due to a class imbalance potentially making the predictions easier for the model.
+The accuracy metric shows that the model learned some features which are relevant for making predictions on patient's X-ray scans; however, it might perform poorly on underrepresented classes, thus with more fine-tuning and training the neural network would be able to make better predictions.

-\FloatBarrier The last metric that was calculated for the model is a Precision-Recall (PR) Curve, which is used for understand the trade-off between precision and recall values across different classification thresholds the neural network could use.
+The last metric that was calculated for the model is a Precision-Recall (PR) Curve, which is used for understand the trade-off between precision and recall values across different classification thresholds the neural network could use.
 The precision metric shows the ratio of true positives to the sum of true and false positives.
 Additionally, the recall formula is defined as the ratio of true positives to the sum of true positives and false negatives.
 The PR curve can be seen in Figure \ref{fig: Figure 6}.
 The extracted PR curve demonstrates a downward trend, which indicates a trade-off between precision and recall as the threshold varies.
 Specifically, this trend suggests that as the model attempts to identify more positive instances, the precision decreases, indicating that the model's ability to correctly identify positive instances is compromised when increasing the number of detected positives.
 This downward trajectory maybe due to challenges in maintaining a balance between precision and recall, pointing to potential areas where the model could benefit from further tuning or improvements. \FloatBarrier

 \FloatBarrier